 Percy took up the sport utilising a willow stick, a length of catgut and a bent pin baited with bread.
 Top Cambridge angler, Bob Parr, coached Percy and he rose through the ranks eventually to international status.
 An all-round sportsman he played professional football for West Bromwich Albion, Stockport County and Cambridge United, and became a county level player in outdoor and indoor bowls, snooker, pool and table tennis.

-Percy wrote a wonderful series of angling articles in his column for the Angling Times.
+Percy wrote a wonderful series of articles in his column for the Angling Times.

-Featured in a 1972 Angling Times match special extra 'Where the Money Is'. journalist Peter Maskell described him as follows: 'He’s the Cassius Clay of the angling world – fast-talking, loud and full of confidence.
-The Cambridge born tackle dealer and self-styled 'King of the Cam' is one of the men responsible for bringing a touch of glamour and showmanship to the circuit’.
+Featured in a 1972 Angling Times match special extra 'Where the Money Is', journalist Peter Maskell described Percy as follows: "He’s the Cassius Clay of the angling world – fast-talking, loud and full of confidence.
+The Cambridge born tackle dealer and self-styled 'King of the Cam' is one of the men responsible for bringing a touch of glamour and showmanship to the circuit."

-Upon his death in 2006 Tom Legge, Percy’s ghost-writer who worked so closely with him on the production of the 'Complete Angler', said 'Percy was an angling giant with a personality to match.
-The sheer number of kids he inspired over so many years defies belief, and his passing leaves the whole sport poorer.'
+Upon Percy's death in 2006, his ghost-writer Tom Legge, who worked so closely with him on the production of the 'Complete Angler', said, "Percy was an angling giant with a personality to match.
+The sheer number of kids he inspired over so many years defies belief, and his passing leaves the whole sport poorer."